Asma al-Ghul

-Asmaa al-Ghoul (born 17 January 1982; أسماء الغول sometimes spelt "al Ghul") is a Palestinian journalist and secular feminist known for her outspoken criticism of "the corruption of Fatah and the terrorism of Hamas."
+Asmaa al-Ghoul (born 17 January 1982; أسماء الغول sometimes spelt "al Ghul") is a journalist and secular feminist known for her outspoken criticism of "the corruption of Fatah and the terrorism of Hamas."
 Described by The New York Times as a woman "known for her defiant stance against the violations of civil rights in Gaza," al-Ghoul currently resides in Southern France.
 She maintains a substantial social media presence through her self-styled channel, where she regularly shares significant breaking news stories.

 Throughout her career, al-Ghoul has contributed articles to various reputable publications, including the Washington, D.C.–based Al Monitor, Al Ayyam, Le Monde, Al Quds, Amine, and spearheaded the opening of the Palestinian office for the Emirati magazine Woman of Today.
 She has also worked with Lebanon's Samir Kassir Foundation, which advocates for media freedom.

 Recognized for her literary achievements and advocacy, al-Ghoul has been honored with several prestigious awards, including the Courage in Journalism Award from the International Women’s Media Foundation.
 Notably, at the age of 18, she received the Palestinian Youth Literature Award.
 In 2010, she was granted the Hellman/Hammett award by Human Rights Watch in recognition of her courageous expression of dissenting views.